KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

                ident ':' type_path '=' expr
 ```

-The syntax is modelled after `const` expressions.
+The syntax is modeled after `const` expressions.
 Field defaults are only valid for classic C structures:

 ```